charlesmchen/WeViews/README.md

 ------------

 Download the source and add the WeViews directory to your X Code project.

 The demo directory (WeViewsDemo) is not necessary and should not be included in production projects.

 Contact
 -------

-Send bug reports, feature requests to Charles Matthew Chen charlesmchen@gmail.com
+Send bug reports, feature requests to charlesmchen@gmail.com